 Dry air, harsh wind, pollutants both indoors and outdoors, sun exposure, hot water, alcohol, a poor diet, and harsh soaps are just some of the regular elements that challenge the strength of your lipid barrier daily.
 While you can’t expect to completely avoid all of these elements, taking precautions when possible—such as bundling up with a wide scarf to protect against wind and dry air or adding a humidifier to your bedroom to supercharge your beauty sleep—can help relieve some of the damage your lipid barrier has to encounter.
 Likewise, switching up a diet that counts calories for one that counts nutrients like healthy fatty acids can help to boost skin’s hydration levels from the inside out.
 Start by trying flaxseed or borage oil supplements, which have been proven to support skin moisture and improve skin texture, and move on to incorporating healthier foods as you go.

-While the above anti-aging skin care solutions will certainly help to support lipid function over time, there may be a faster fix: dermal rejuvenation treatments followed up with moisture-boosting skin care.
+While the above anti-aging skin care solutions will certainly help to support lipid function over time, there may be a faster fix: facial rejuvenation treatments followed up with moisture-boosting skin care.

-Dermal rejuvenation treatments utilize a vacuum, rotating tip, and ultra-fine jet streams of saline or solution that work simultaneously to open up pores and remove impurities, such as daily dirt and debris, dry or dead skin cells, and excess sebum.
-In addition to deep-cleaning pores, the treatments also work to increase local micro-blood circulation and enhance the spread of nutrients released from the bloodstream, counteracting the decrease in oxygen delivered to skin cells when the body is lacking in hydration and resulting in highly rejuvenated skin.
+Facial rejuvenation treatments by Venus Glow™ utilize a vacuum, rotating tip, and ultra-fine jet streams of purified water that work simultaneously to open up pores and remove impurities, such as daily dirt and debris, dry or dead skin cells, and excess sebum.
+In addition to deep-cleaning pores, the facial rejuvenation treatments also work to increase local micro-blood circulation and enhance the spread of nutrients released from the bloodstream, counteracting the decrease in oxygen delivered to skin cells when the body is lacking in hydration and resulting in highly rejuvenated skin.
 As a result, dermal rejuvenation treatments help to brighten dull skin, improve uneven skin tone, boost skin elasticity, remove impurities, and control oily skin, all while moisturizing dehydrated skin and perfectly prepping skin for and enhancing the effectiveness of your anti-aging skin care products.
 The overall result is an instantly rejuvenated complexion with a natural, healthy-looking glow.

 Find a certified treatment provider near you.